-We are a Schedule I bank under the Bank Act (Canada), which constitutes our charter.
+We are a Schedule I bank under the Bank Act (Canada) (the "Bank Act"), which constitutes our charter.
 Our corporate headquarters are located at 200 Bay Street, Toronto, Ontario, Canada M5J 2J5 and our head office is located at 1 Place Ville Marie, Montréal, Québec, Canada H3C 3A9.